Code-Institute-Submissions/F1/README.md

 >

 ####JavaScript
->To enable data visualisation a number of javascript libraries are used.
+>To enable data visualisation a number of JavaScript libraries are used.
 + D3.js renders charts in svg which are then passed into the html divs
 - DC.js is used as a wrapper for D3 charts
 * Crossfilter.js is what allows the charts to be modified live by drilling down into the dataset.
-* queue.js is an asynchronous helper library to ensure data is availbale from the api before it is processed.
+* queue.js is an asynchronous helper library to ensure data is available from the api before it is processed.
 - keen.js is a dashboard template library.
 + Bootstrap.js is used in conjunction with keen.js to layout the dashboard